-If there are not enough places for all the children in one of these priority groups, we will give priority first to those with a sibling at the school in September 2024, who live the nearest to the school (in all cases sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent / carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling) and then to those living nearest the school.
+If there are not enough places for all the children in one of these priority groups, we will give priority first to those with a sibling at the school in September 2026, who live the nearest to the school (in all cases sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent / carer's partner who live permanently at the same address where the child for whom the school place is sought is living in the same family unit) and then to those living nearest the school.

-All distance measurements are based on the nearest route which is recognised by the County Councils electronic mapping system from a child's home address to school.
+All distance measurements are based on the nearest route which is recognised by NY Councils electronic mapping system from a child's home address to school.
 The measurement is made from a fixed point within the dwelling, as identified by Ordnance Survey, to the nearest school entrance using footpaths and roads.
 The routes measured to determine the allocation of school places will be those recognised by the electronic mapping system used by the school admissions team.

-If the distance tie-break is not sufficient to distinguish between applicants in a particular priority group a random allocation will be used as set out below.
+If the distance tie-break is not sufficient to distinguish between applicants in a particular priority group a random allocation will be used as set out in this document.